-Researchers at the Anita Zucker Center have been studying professional development for more than 25 years to develop the best strategies for teachers and caregivers.
+Researchers at the Center have been studying professional development for more than 25 years in an effort to develop the best strategies for teachers and caregivers.
 Practice-based coaching (PBC) has shown great promise in a series of studies conducted in partnerships across the United States.

-Beginning with work conducted by Patricia Snyder, director, and her colleagues in 2007, center researchers and leaders have developed, implemented and evaluated practice-based coaching (PBC) in efforts to bridge the gap between learning and application.
+Beginning with work conducted by Patricia Snyder and her colleagues in 2007, Center researchers and leaders have developed, implemented and evaluated practice-based coaching (PBC) in efforts to bridge the gap between learning and application.

 Darbianne Shannon, Ph.D.